Bachelor of Business Administration - Human Resources Major

 About the program

-Students in Mount Royal’s Bachelor of Business Administration – Human Resources degree program build on a foundation in business theory to focus on the principles and practices of human resource management.
-As students are introduced to strategic human resource management, they develop skills in the various disciplines of HR from delivering recruitment and training programs through to implementing effective employee relations programs and participating in organizational planning.
-In addition to the core human resource courses, students also complete courses in accounting, management, and general business.
+Students in Mount Royal's Bachelor of Business Administration - Human Resources degree program build on a foundation in business theory to focus on the principles and practices of human resource management.
+Students develop skills in the various disciplines of HR from delivering recruitment and training programs through to implementing effective employee relations programs and participating in organizational planning.
+Students also complete courses in accounting, management, marketing and general business.

-Four years of academic study in the BBA - Human Resources program can be combined with three optional, paid co-op work terms.
-Human Resources students must apply for admission to the co-operative education option, complete core academic course work prior to each work term, meet GPA requirements, and successfully complete an Orientation to Co-operative Education course, which provides them with pre-employment training and eases their transition to work.
+The BBA - Human Resources program can be combined with three optional, paid Co-operative Education work terms.
+Human Resources students must apply for admission to the Co-op option, complete core academic course work prior to each work term, meet GPA requirements, and successfully complete an Orientation to Co-operative Education course which provides them with pre-employment training and eases their transition to work.
 All of these requirements combine to ensure students are able to make genuine and valuable contributions in the workplace.

 What our students can do for you

 Human Resources students are prepared for contributing roles in any industry from oil and gas and large public corporations to small-to-medium size enterprise and not-for-profit organizations.
-Before students enter your work environment, they are already developing competent skills in the following areas:
+They may support your organization in the following areas:

 Student availability